-- .1 Indicative Vehicular Access locations are shown on the Sector Plan Map for smaller lots, premium courtyard lots (referred to as economy traditional lots in the DCP) and certain traditional lots where special locational circumstances dictate the need for more specific access requirements.
-Other access point locations are acceptable where: - (i) a swing-in garage is proposed; or - (ii) the garage is not built to a zero lot line; or - (iii) site specific issues warrant a different driveway location (e.g. as a response to land form, streetscape works or manoeuvrability requirements for vehicles). - .2 Where optional vehicular access locations are shown on a lot (e.g. a corner lot), only one access point is to be used. - .3 Restricted Lot Access is highlighted on the Sector Plan Map.
+- .1 Indicative Vehicular Access locations are shown on the Sector Plan Map for smaller lots, and certain larger lots where special locational circumstances dictate the need for more specific access requirements.
+Other access point locations are acceptable where: - (i) the garage is not built to a zero lot line; or - (ii) site specific issues warrant a different driveway location (e.g. as a response to land form, streetscape works or manoeuvrability requirements for vehicles). - .2 Where optional vehicular access locations are shown on a lot (e.g. a corner lot), only one access point is to be used. - .3 Restricted Lot Access is highlighted on the Sector Plan Map.
 Driveways to lots are not permitted along those highlighted frontages. - .4 Provision for pedestrian access must be made within the sector as shown indicatively on the Sector Landscape Plan. - .5 Additional pedestrian pathways may be provided in locations and to details approved by Council.